-4.13 THE NATIONAL SMALL BUSINESS ACT
+xiii.
+THE NATIONAL SMALL BUSINESS ACT

-The National Small Business Act, Act No 102 of 1996, as amended, establishes the National Small Business Council (NSBC) and also the Ntsika Enterprise Promotion Agency (Ntsika).

-The main functions of Ntsika are inter alia: to consult with any organ of government, the NSBC or a service provider in order to inter alia:
+The National Small Business Act, Act No 102 of 1996, as amended, establishes the National Small Business Council (NSBC) and the Ntsika Enterprise Promotion Agency (Ntsika).
+The main functions of Ntsika are inter alia: to consult with any organ of government, the NSBC or a service provider to inter alia:

-Facilitate national market access for products and services of small business.

-- Generally strengthen the capacity of service providers to support small business and small business to compete successfully in the economy. - To enable small businesses to compete successfully in the economy, the procurement policies and practices influence the economic behaviour of small businesses, and therefore during the procurement process, it is important to implement guidelines to promote small businesses.
+- Facilitate national market access for products and services of small business. - Generally, strengthen the capacity of service providers to support small business and small business to compete successfully in the economy. - To enable small businesses to compete successfully in the economy, the procurement policies and practices influence the economic behaviour of small businesses, and therefore during the procurement process, it is important to implement guidelines to promote small businesses.

-4.14 OTHER RELEVANT ACTS
+xiv.
+OTHER RELEVANT ACTS